Order of Saint Augustine: Reform movements

-The Discalced Augustinians were formed in 1588 in Italy as a reform movement of the Order and have their own constitutions, differing from those of the other Augustinians.
+The Augustinian Recollects were formed in 1588 in Spain as a reform movement of the Order and have their own constitutions, differing from those of the other Augustinians.

-The Augustinian Recollects developed in Spain in 1592 with the same goal.
+The Discalced Augustinians developed in Italy in 1592 with the same goal.
 Currently, though, they are primarily found serving in pastoral care.

 Missions

-The value set upon learning and science by the Augustinian friars is demonstrated by the care given to their missionary work, their libraries, and by the historic establishment of their own printing-press in their convent at Nuremberg (1479), as well as by the numerous learned individuals produced by the order.
+The value set upon learning and science by the Augustinian friars is demonstrated by the care given to their missionary work, their libraries, and by the historic establishment of their own printing press in their convent at Nuremberg (1479), as well as by the numerous learned individuals produced by the order.

 Africa

 The Augustinians followed the Portuguese flag in Africa and the Gulf behind the explorer and seafarer Vasco da Gama.
-Nikolaus Teschel (d.
-1371), auxiliary Bishop of Ratisbon, where he died, with some brethren preached the Gospel in Africa.
+Nikolaus von Laun (d.
+1371), auxiliary bishop of Ratisbon, where he died, with some brethren preached the Gospel in Africa.
 He had sailed from Lisbon in 1497, and arrived at Mozambique in March 1498.
 Portuguese Augustinians also arrived in Gold coast (now Ghana) in 1572 and started their missionary work, and also worked on the island of Sao Tome, in Warri (Nigeria), and in what is now known as Angola, in the Congo, in Equatorial Guinea, and in Gabon up until 1738.
 The Portuguese also took control of the port of Goa in India—giving the Augustinians a foothold there also.
 Besides the early Portuguese Augustinians, other Augustinian missionaries have since followed to Africa from America, Ireland, Belgium and Australia.

 As of 2006, there were more than 30 other Augustinian priories in Nigeria, Congo, Kenya, Tanzania, South Africa and Algeria, with over 85 friars.
 There are also Augustinians working in the Republic of Benin, Togo, Madagascar, Guinea and Burkina Faso.